samuelmel/YouTube-Audio-Downloader/README.md

 - FFmpeg for audio conversion

 The app runs as a public web service accessible via the live demo URL.

-### Deploy on Railway
-1. Create an account at https://railway.app
-2. Click "New Project" → "Deploy from GitHub"
-3. Push this folder to a GitHub repository and connect it
-4. Set the environment variable: `PORT=5000`
-5. Done — Railway auto-detects `requirements.txt`

-### Deploy on Render
-1. Create an account at https://render.com
-2. Click "New Web Service" → connect the repository
-3. Build command: `pip install -r requirements.txt`
-4. Start command: `python app.py`

-> ⚠️ Files downloaded in cloud environments are temporary.
-Use a storage service (e.g. AWS S3) for persistence.

 ---

 ## ▶ Run Locally